climatom/SEB/README.md

 Briefly:

-- 'core.py' contains the core numerical routines for solving the energy balance;
+- 'core.py' contains the core numerical routines for solving the energy balance
 - 'seb_utils.py' has helper functions to manipulate the met data
 - 'run_seb.py' provides an example invocation of the routines to compute the energy balance (and melt/ablation)